IvoNet/docker-cli-tools/README.md

 so I made an image and exposed a few volumes to make them work as my NAS does support docker.

+# Usage

+Clone this project to your home folder on your nas and add the `bin` folder to your path and have fun :-)

 # What

 This images contains the following tools: